 Converting types (cast).

-Auto-boxing, wrapper classes, object assignment and immutable objects.
+Auto-boxing, wrapper classes, object assignment, and defining immutable

 block statements, |

 |9/22||Exam #1 — From Java overview through control structures|